 Manuel L. Crespo and Frank Whitaker of the law firm Greenspoon Marder are representing Inveniam in the deal; and Jay Koenigsberg of Carlton Fields is representing the seller.

-Tony Cho and Jack Conrad of Miami-based Metro 1 are the brokers and represented both the buyer and seller in the transaction.
+Tony Cho and Jack Conrad of Miami-based Metro 1 brokered the deal.
+Philippe Lancry and Andrea Tardy of Central Park Sàrl advised the buyer.